 Instead, we need to work through it.
 The opposite of anger is love, and we can pray to have the love of God.
 We can turn to Him in prayer and ask Him to help us understand, to soften our hearts.

-As we lose that anger (and that can take time), we begin to move into the next stage of grief.
+As we lose that anger and try to love our broken bodies (and that can take time), we begin to move into the next stage of grief.

 Stage 3: Bargaining